Darjeeling tea has a delicate fruity essence, quite like champagne. Darjeeling tea is a light black tea grown in the Himalayan foothills.

 In the cold high foothills of the Himalaya mountains lies the Darjeeling district of India.
 Once a transcendent place for Tibetan Buddhist Monks, Darjeeling is the northernmost district of West Bengali in eastern India.

-All of these factors create a tea unlike any other.
+All of these factors create tea unlike any other.
 Traditionally processed into fully oxidized black tea, the brewed tea yields a golden amber color with delicate flowery flavors and hints of peaches and apricots.

 First Flush Spring Darjeeling Tea

 The new growth contains the most catechins, which have antioxidant properties.
-They also contain the highest amount of L-theanine, an amino acid found only in tea, known for its calming effects and caffeine, a stimulant.
+They also contain the highest amount of L-theanine, an amino acid found only in tea, known for its calming effects, and caffeine, a stimulant.

 Spring tea is typically a light yellow to coppery red cup color, with a delicate flowery aroma.
 It is a brisk tea and very delicate with a short shelf life.

-Brewing Spring Darjeeling tea is more like brewing a green tea than a black tea, even though they are produced as a black tea.
+Brewing Spring Darjeeling tea is more like brewing green tea than black tea, even though they are produced as black tea.
 The tea leaf is slightly green in color and taste as well.
 The first flush Darjeeling is quite delicate and should be drunk before autumn arrives.
 Steep in hot water below the boil for under three minutes as you would a green tea for the best results.

-Second Flush Summer Darjeeling Tea
+Second Flush Summer

-May through June the second flush teas are harvested and have a more robust body and muscatel character with powerful aromas.
+May through June, the second flush teas are harvested and have a more robust body and muscatel character with powerful aromas.

 Second flush Darjeeling teas are more complex and unlike any other tea.

-Third Autumnal Flush Darjeeling Tea
+Third Autumnal Flush

-Autumnal teas are produced October through November following the late summer monsoons.
+Autumnal teas are produced from October through November following the late summer monsoons.
 They are similar in character to second flush teas.

 Darjeeling Tea Estates

-Where to Buy Darjeeling Tea
+Where to Buy The Best Darjeeling Tea

 If you're going to try Darjeeling First Flush spring teas, now is the time to buy.

-Vahdam Tea: Now offering first flush 2018 Darjeeling tea from Gopaldhara, Castleton, Glenburn, Giddapahar, Okayti, Goomtee, and Arya Tea Estates.
+Vahdam Tea: Now offering first flush Darjeeling tea from Gopaldhara, Castleton, Glenburn, Giddapahar, Okayti, Goomtee, and Arya Tea Estates.

-Adagio Tea: Now offering a spring 2018 Darjeeling tea from the Glenburn Estate.
+Adagio Tea: Now offering a spring Darjeeling tea from the Glenburn Estate.

-Darjeeling teas have a distinctly delicate and sweet smelling fragrance and flavor, but they are not overwhelming.
+Darjeeling teas have a distinctly delicate and sweet-smelling fragrance and flavor, but they are not overwhelming.
 There is a good reason they are well known as the world's best teas.

-I hope you have the opportunity to enjoy this classic tea.
+Don't miss the opportunity to enjoy this classic tea.